danlagos/atari-games-q-network/README.md

 * What are the hyperparameters?
 * what general results can I expect?

 I had to make modifications to the algorithm because of my lack of GPU's.
-For example, instead of mmax_mem_size = 1,000,000 I used mmax_mem_size = 100,000.
+For example, instead of max_mem_size = 1,000,000 I used max_mem_size = 100,000.
 I may further reduce this upon final implementation given my GPU and RAM.

-As before I placed the following contraint upon myself, that is that I refused to use frameworks or API's such as HuggingFace.
-The point is this model is to help me understand RL and Deep Q Networks.
+As before I placed the following constraint upon myself, that is that I refused to use frameworks or API's such as HuggingFace.
+The point is to help me understand RL and Deep Q Networks.
 Using those API's would not help my understanding.
+Buidling networks from scratch will.